influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/v1-write-api.md

 ### v1 CLI (not supported)

-Don't use the v1 CLI for writing data to InfluxDB {{% cloud-name %}}.
+Don't use the v1 CLI for writing data to {{% cloud-name %}}.
-While the v1 CLI may coincidentally work with InfluxDB {{% cloud-name %}}, it isn't supported.
+While the v1 CLI may coincidentally work with {{% cloud-name %}}, it isn't supported.

 If you need to test writes interactively, see how to [use the v1 API with HTTP clients and custom code](#use-the-v1-api-with-http-clients-and-custom-code).